Tanosimboangy/Jacquit-Portfolio/content/projects/birthday-app.md

 cover_image: './images/birthday-app.png'
 repo_link: 'https://github.com/Tanosimboangy/birthday-app'
 demo_link: 'https://jacquit-birthday-app.netlify.app/'
-techs: ['Html5', 'Css3', ' Vanilla Javascript']
+techs: ['HTML', 'CSS', ' Vanilla Javascript']
 ---

+​
-This app is built with the combination of HTML, CSS and Vanilla Javascript.
-Vanilla Javascript is used to handle all the functionalities.
-This app displays lists of people’s birthdays.
-You can filter the lists by names or by months.
-You can also add a new person, edit and delete the existing one.
-Building this app helped me to understand more the concepts about Vanilla Javascript.
+This app is built with a combination of HTML, CSS and Vanilla JavaScript.
+It displays lists of people’s birthdays, which you can filter by names or months.
+You can also add new people, as well as edit and delete the existing ones.
+​
+Building this app helped me to understand more about concepts like filtering and DOM manipulation as well as working with libraries like DateFNS for date handling.
+​